oconnor-ryan/ryvm/README.md

   - The RYVM VM (stored in generated_bins/ryvm)

-Use `make` to build both executables.
+Use `make` or `make release` to build both executables in release mode.

+Use `make debug` to build both executables in debug mode.

-Use `make build_asm` to only build the RYVM Assembler.
+Use `make build_asm` to only build the RYVM Assembler in release mode.

-Use `make build_vm` to only build the RYVM VM.
+Use `make build_vm` to only build the RYVM VM in release mode.

 Use `make run_sample` to compile a sample RYVM Assembly file to a RYVM bytecode file, then have the VM run the bytecode from that file.